justin-guan/discord-doggo/README.md

 ## Requirements

-Please use Node v8.2.0 or higher.
-This bot utilizes the `async/await` keywords which are only available in Node v8 and higher.
+Please use Node v14.15.0 or higher.
 See [the Nodejs website](https://nodejs.org/en) for more details on Node.js installation.

 In order to host this bot, you must also set up a [discord bot](#discord).
 Additionally, a web API that produces voice as audio files must be made available.
 See [Setting up Voice](#voice) for more details.